Menopause: Age, Symptoms & Treatments

 5. Fat Deposits In The Abdomen

-During menopause, a woman's muscle mass reduces and this is combined with lower metabolic rate owing to ageing.
-This causes increase in appearance of cellulite or commonly known as orange-peel skin.
+During menopause, a woman's muscle mass reduces and this is combined with a lower metabolic rate owing to ageing.
+This causes an increase in the appearance of cellulite or commonly known as orange-peel skin.
 Here is more information on cellulite and how to manage it.
 Using anti-cellulite shapers will help keep cellulite in check.

 1. Hormone Replacement Therapy (HRT)